bvoll639/bvoll639.github.io/index.md

 Hey.
 I do journalism, data, writing, editing, teaching, research, and many other things.
 This is the website I coded to showcase my materials and abilities.

+**This website is still under construction, and most parts do not work at this time.**

 # Curriculum Vitae

 If you want to read my full(er) history, go to my [CV](./curriculum-vitae.md).